Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 ## Summary

 AAS is a standard developed by the Industrial Internet Consortium (IIC) for describing the assets in an industrial system.
-Azure Digital Twins is a platform that allows you to model, analyze, and monitor digital representations of physical environments, such as buildings, factories, and cities.
+Azure Digital Twins (ADT) is a platform that allows you to model, analyze, and monitor digital representations of physical environments, such as buildings, factories, and cities.

 We can use the AAS standard as a metamodel in ADT to model the assets within ADT; such as machines, equipment, and devices.
 By doing so, you can provide a standardized way of describing the assets, which can help to simplify integration with other systems without dealing with defining models.